-Once your child is in school full time, they will begin to learn the first stage of phonics through focusing on phonological awareness.
-At Goldsworth we teach phonics using the Read, Write, Inc. programme.
+Once your child is in school full time, they will begin to develop their phonological awareness.
+At Goldsworth we teach phonics using the Read Write Inc. programme.
 At school, children will learn the sound that a letter makes, learn the shape of the letter and learn a ditty that accompanies the letter.
 Please take the time to practise these sounds at home with your child as it will help their reading development.
-Once your child has learned a selection of letter sounds, they will be able to use these to build words.
-You will receive 'tricky' words to practise at home.
-These are words that cannot be read by segmenting and blending.
-Examples of these words include: the, she, he, me.
-Tricky Words need to be learned by heart and often appear in reading books, so are vital in reading development.
+Once your child has learned a selection of letter sounds, they will be able to use these to read and build words.
 Further information and guidance will be given to you in 'An Introduction to Phonics Parent Workshop' in the Autumn term.